 How to obtain a Certificate of medical fitness overseas

-Where a certificate holder is living and/or working overseas and wishes to renew their Certificate of competency, they must also renew their Certificate of medical fitness.
+We will only accept a Certificate of medical fitness obtained overseas when you are revalidating (except for extenuating circumstances described above) your Certificate of competency or when upgrading to a higher certificate of competency.
+Where a certificate holder is living and/or working overseas and wishes to renew or upgrade their Certificate of competency, they must have a valid Certificate of medical fitness.
 To do so, they must comply with the requirements for medical fitness listed below.

 Show all / Hide all